 Not a week goes by when we are not approached to put outgoing links on our website to other websites after our “link juice”.
 Sometimes we get offered thousands of rands for a single link.
 In fourteen years we have never accepted one of these offers or, in fact, any external advertising (external advertising is often just a covert way to buy a valuable link).
 The reason we shun this potentially lucrative source of revenue is because selling links is not part of our business model.
 Connecting South Africans seeking accounting services with accountants is our business.

-But it is worth remembering that a “side effect” of a listing on FindanAccountant is the undeniable benefit of an authoritative incoming link to your own website, something that is often totally overlooked.
+Notwishstanding the above, it is worth remembering that a “side effect” (an invisible benefit) of a listing on FindanAccountant is the undeniable benefit of an authoritative incoming link to your own website, something that is often totally overlooked.